AnonXMR/XmrFuckBanks/README.md

-Put MAIN, CONFIG and REQUIEREMENTS in the same folder Open CMD in this folder (Right clic --> OPEN IN TERMINAL) copy paste this : pip install -r requirements.txt Execute MAIN.PY
+Put MAIN, CONFIG and REQUIEREMENTS in the same folder \n Open CMD in this folder (Right clic --> OPEN IN TERMINAL) copy paste this : pip install -r requirements.txt Execute MAIN.PY